14-Day Foodie Itinerary for Fiji

 Travel time: 1-2 hours depending on where you stay

 Nadi is a great city for foodies but it’s definitely not considered the “real Fiji”, so we suggest hitting the road to see another side of Viti Levu today.
 The Coral Coast boasts some of the best beaches on the mainland backed with fabulous resorts offering a range of food-related activities and restaurants.
-Additionally, the Sigatoka River provides access to remote villages where boat tours, such as Sigatoka River Safari, allow you to meet the villagers and be welcomed with a “Kava ceremony” and a Fijian lunch.
+Additionally, the Sigatoka River provides access to remote villages where boat tours, such as Sigatoka River Safari, allow you to meet the villagers and be welcomed with a “kava ceremony” and a Fijian lunch (more info on Viator and Tripadvisor).
 We’ll give you more ideas on what to do on the Coral Coast tomorrow, but for now, check into your chosen Coral Coast accommodation.

 Accommodation on the Coral Coast for Foodies